Alistair Hicks

 Alistair Hicks (born 1 August 1956) is a writer and art curator.
-He was Senior Curator at Deutsche Bank for 20 years and is an international curator.
+He was senior curator at Deutsche Bank for 20 years and is an international curator.

 Life and work

 Education

 Hicks was educated at Eton College, and subsequently at the University of St Andrews, Scotland, graduating in 1978 with an Art History MA.
-Hicks then continued to study at Emory University, Georgia, U.S. to read Art and Business.
+Hicks then continued to study at Emory University, Georgia, US to read Art and Business as a Robert T. Jones Scholar.

 Career

 Hicks is the author of The Global Art Compass: New Directions in 21st Century Art, a survey of 21st century art.
 Hicks has curated several exhibitions, including Raymond Pettibon and Marko Maetamm at Kumu, Art Museum of Estonia and of the Moscow Conceptualist Nikita Alexeev at Narrative Projects in London.
 Hicks is author of several publications on contemporary art, including The School of London, New British Art in the Saatchi Collection and Art Works: Deutsche Bank Collection Group Head Office, Frankfurt.

 Hicks writes as a critic and commentator for The Financial Times, Apollo Magazine and Frieze Magazine.
 He was a contributor to The Spectator, Vogue and The Times.